 What is Wegener’s granulomatosis?

-Wegener’s granulomatosis is a condition of the immune system.
+Wegener’s granulomatosis, now called granulomatosis with polyangiitis, is a condition of the immune system.
 It causes swelling and irritation in blood vessels and other tissues.

 This inflammation cuts down or stops the flow of blood to organs in the body.
 The condition mostly affects the respiratory system.
 This includes the sinuses, nose, windpipe, and lungs.
 It can also affect the kidneys.
 However, it can damage any organ in the body.

 What causes Wegener’s granulomatosis?Wegener’s granulomatosis is not common.
 It can start at any age.
 The cause of Wegener’s granulomatosis is not known.

 What are the symptoms of Wegener’s granulomatosis?Most people with Wegener’s granulomatosis first have vague symptoms that may include:

 - Upper respiratory symptoms that don’t respond to treatments for allergies or colds:

 - Runny nose